 Cleaning a George Nelson Bubble Lamp

-Saturday, 30 August 2008 by pomelohome
+Saturday, 30 August 2008

 Looking at the search queries in our blog stats, it seems that there are many people out there searching for cleaning instructions for the George Nelson Bubble Lamps, so here’s how.